top of page

 Lucas shifted sideways to avoid the blow and swatted Mateo's hand away with the napkin dispenser.

-The knife flew from the drunk idiot's grip, slid across the floor, and came to a stop against the toe of Felix’s boot.
+The knife flew from the drunk idiot’s hand, slid across the floor, and came to a stop against the toe of Felix’s boot.

-Lucas slapped his makeshift weapon against the side of Mateo's head and he spun three-hundred-sixty degrees.
+Lucas slammed his makeshift weapon against the side of Mateo’s head, and he spun three hundred sixty degrees.
 When he stopped, he gave Lucas a confused look before his eyes rolled back in his head, and he collapsed on top of his brother.

 Felix picked up the knife, closed it, and dropped it in a bucket with some others behind the bar.
-He was getting quite the collection.
+He was gathering quite the collection.

 “Let’s get these pieces of shite out of my bar.”
 He reached down, grabbed a handful of the back of Mateo’s collar, and started dragging him toward the back door.